Antelope Enterprise Holdings: Managerial Practices

-On Nov 4, 2013, China Ceramics appointed Mr. Shen Cheng Liang as an independent member of the Company's Board of Directors, to replace Mr. Ding Wei Dong, who resigned from the Board of Directors due to health reasons.
+On Nov 4, 2013, China Ceramics appointed Mr. Shen Cheng Liang as an independent member of the Company's Board of Directors, to replace Mr. Ding Wei Dong, who resigned from the Board of Directors for health reasons.

 Research and development

 The production process for ceramic tiles includes mainly six steps: inspecting, mixing and grinding preparation, spray drying, molding, glazing for pressed tiles, firing to add clay and minerals and finally packaging.

 China Ceramics owns four utility model patents and eleven design patents (2012.12.31).
 Its R&D team engages in the environment sustainable products and has developed over 2,000 different outcomes, such as ultra thin, light weight tiles.

 Awards

 China Ceramics’ products enjoy the reputation of many awards, such as “Asia's 500 Most Influential Brands of 2010” and “National Inspection-Free Product”.

 The company was honored "China Ceramic Industry Famous Brand Product" and "China Building Ceramic Well-Known Brand" by China Building Ceramic Industry Association for two consecutive years of 2007 and 2008.

 2006.3, The company was awarded the "Environmentally-Friendly Building Materials" by China building materials association.